xitu/gold-miner/TODO/using-arkit-with-metal.md

 ```

 An `ARFrame` contains the captured image, tracking information and well as scene information via **ARAnchor** objects that contain information about real world position and orientation and can be easily added, updated or removed from sessions. `Tracking` is the ability to determine the physical location in real time.
 The `World Tracking` however, determines both position and orientation, it works with physical distances, it’s relative to the starting position and provides `3D`-feature points.

+一个 `ARFrame` 包含了捕获的图像，追踪信息和tracking information and well as scene information via **ARAnchor** objects that contain information about real world position and orientation and can be easily added, updated or removed from sessions. `Tracking` is the ability to determine the physical location in real time.
+The `World Tracking` however, determines both position and orientation, it works with physical distances, it’s relative to the starting position and provides `3D`-feature points.

 The last component of an `ARFrame` are **ARCamera** objects which facilitate transforms (translation, rotation, scaling) and carry tracking state and camera intrinsics.
 The quality of tracking relies heavily on uninterrupted sensor data, static scenes and is more accurate when scenes have textured environment with plenty of complexity.
 Tracking state has three values: **Not Available** (camera only has the identity matrix), **Limited** (scene has insufficient features or is not static enough) and **Normal** (camera is populated with data).
 Session interruptions are caused by camera input not being available or when tracking is stopped: